AARP Statement on the Occasion of the 2012 United Nations International Volunteer Day

 Publish Date: December

 The International Volunteer Day for Economic and Social Development (IVD) was adopted by the United Nations General Assembly through Resolution A/RES/40/212 on December 17, 1985.
-Since that time, on December 5 each year, AARP has proudly celebrated International Volunteer Day.
+Since that time, on December 5 each year, AARP has proudly taken part in the celebrations.

 AARP’s volunteer efforts to make a difference have taken many forms over the years.
 Some of our most successful volunteer activities and programs have included:

 - Advocacy and education campaigns supporting critical state and federal legislation;

 - AARP Foundation’s Tax-Aide program, which provides free tax preparation and filing for struggling older Americans;

 - Our Driver Safety Program, which focuses on helping older adults refresh their driving skills;

 - Our Senior Community Service Employment Program, that helps older adults find jobs; and,

 - AARP’s educator activities which help children throughout the country.